Mendix Business Events

 Licensing

 The Mendix Business Events service itself does not require a license, but it depends on an event broker to deploy to production environments.
-You can purchase a Mendix Event Broker License for a broker to be set up for you.
+You can purchase a Mendix Event Broker License to have a broker set up for you.
 See the Mendix Event Broker platform service page for more details.
 You can also run business events on your own Kafka cluster.

 Frequently Asked Questions